ohi-711/hackthenorth2025/README.md

 ---

-**Team InvestSmart** - Empowering smart financial decisions, one purchase at a time! 💡💰
+**Team StockSwap** - Empowering smart financial decisions, one purchase at a time! 💡💰